(162058) 1997 AE12

 ' is a stony, sub-kilometer asteroid and likely the slowest rotator known to exist.
-It is classified as near-Earth object of the Amor group and measures approximately 800 meters in diameter.
+It is classified as a near-Earth object of the Amor group and measures approximately 800 meters in diameter.
 The asteroid was discovered on 10 January 1997 by the Spacewatch survey at Kitt Peak National Observatory near Tucson, Arizona.

 Orbit and classification

 is an Amor asteroid, a group of near-Earth object that approach the orbit of Earth from beyond, but do not cross it.
 It orbits the Sun at a distance of 1.1–3.7 AU once every 3 years and 8 months (1,330 days).
 Its orbit has an eccentricity of 0.55 and an inclination of 5° with respect to the ecliptic.

 Published by the Digitized Sky Survey, a first precovery was taken at the Australian Siding Spring Observatory in July 1992, extending the body's observation arc by more than 4 years prior to its official discovery observation at Kitt Peak.